WasSid1998/Devops-CICD-Kubernetes-EKS-Project-TestingPhase/Readme.md

 We have implemented a complete CI/CD pipeline for a Python application deployed on AWS using Terraform, Kubernetes (EKS), Jenkins, and supporting AWS services.

+Please note: This is still in testig process

 High-Level Architecture Flow

 The request flow is as follows: